Art for Educators

 Capacity: 10-12 attendees depending on workshop

-Registration deadline: 1 week prior to workshop
+Registration Deadline: 1 week prior to workshop

 No cancellations or refunds 1 week prior to start of workshop.